- September 10, 2019

 Are your sales people convinced all your products offer good value and are priced correctly?

-If an employee is not confident themselves in the offering it will show in the pitch.
+If an employee is not personally confident in the the product’s value, it will show in the pitch.
 This is typically because they apply and assume their personal decision making is the same as the potential customer (for example if they can’t afford it, neither can the customer).

 This is a good opportunity to reinforce with the sale team the need to ask the right questions of the customer and focus on meeting their needs or solving their frustration.

 One of the biggest waste of resources I observe is with respect to the suppliers to your business.
 Suppliers are typically ready and willing to provide all the necessary product knowledge and education to your sales team.
 Why wouldn’t they, it will increase their sales!

 So does your business take advantage of this?
 From every supplier, for every new product?